Thorndale Daily Routine

 Kim and Mat go around every horse and check their legs and general wellbeing.
 This is especially important after work mornings and schooling mornings.

-The lads finish and go home (or to the pub!) and Kate will feed the horses another two and a half bowls of racehorse cubes and have a final look round before heading home at about 6.30pm.
+The lads finish and go home (or to the pub!) and Charly will feed the horses another two and a half bowls of racehorse cubes and have a final look round before heading home at about 6.30pm.

-Kate will have a quick wander round to make sure every horse is happy, and might feed an extra scoop of feed to the odd horse.
+Charly will have a quick wander round to make sure every horse is happy, and might feed an extra scoop of feed to the odd horse.